Real Estate in Moscow, Russia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Moscow is to use online rental platforms such as Avito, Cian, and Yandex.Realty.
 These websites offer a wide range of rental options, from apartments to houses, and can be filtered by location, price, and amenities.
 Additionally, you can also search for rental properties on social media platforms such as VKontakte and Facebook.
-It is also possible to find a place to live in Moscow through real estate agencies, which can provide more personalized assistance in finding a suitable property," explained one expat living in Moscow, Russia.
+It is also possible to find a place to live in Moscow through real estate agencies, which can provide more personalized assistance in finding a suitable property," remarked one foreigner who made the move to Moscow.

 Get Quote